Olivierah/DesignPatterns/10-Interpreter/README.md

 # Project description:

 Speaking a little about Design Patterns.
-The example project used here is about Builder.
+The example project used here is about Interpreter.

-Builder lets you produce different types and representations of an object using the same build code.
+Interpreter seeks to solve modeling problems that deal with the behavior of classes.

 ## Implementation:

 ![Preview-Screens](ImageAsset/ExEn.png)

+**Complexity level:** MID LEVEL

+**Popularity:** MEDIUM

 Some Upsides:

-- Applied the Single-responsibility Principle (SOLID).
-- Você pode reutilizar o mesmo código de construção ao criar várias representações.
+- Good for solving class hierarchy problems.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------